lbl-srg/obc/examples/case_study_2/dev_notes.rst

 - SA damper control signal (0 - 100)

-Notes, issues and assumptions:
+Implementation notes, issues and assumptions:

-- take parameters from the ALC EIKON block diagram
+- ALC has a proprietary PI controller algorithm.
+Proportional and integral gains, as read from the ALC control logic diagram do not seem to correspond the OBC PI controller parameters.
+Assuming that the proportional gain is the same, well matched performance can be achieved only by scaling the integral gain up by several orders of magnitude. *mg?
-- OAT not trended, one could substitute with OAT AI0 or AHU-1 OAT sensor
+- OAT not directly trended, one could substitute with OAT AI0 or AHU-1 OAT sensor